Cyprus Well: About the House

 The house fronts directly onto the road and its single-side pavement (please note that parking nearby is therefore very awkward).
 On the ground floor, there is a combined entrance hall and small lounge area, plus a separate, similarly small room that Causley used as his writing space and library.
 At its rear, there is a kitchen and dining area with a small glassed-in extension (and nowadays, a combined toilet and shower room).
 Up the steep and narrow staircase are two bedrooms.
 Outside and to the side of the kitchen/dining area, there is a small patio area and then a small rear garden, arranged in two sections down a slope.

 Cyprus Well has now been fully restored and refurbished to modern standards, after a long campaign of planning, fund-raising and organising by the Causley Trust.
-It is mainly used for the Trust’s residency and project activitivies, and isn’t generally open to the public for visits or tours.
+It is mainly used for the Trust’s residency and project activities.

-The Trust does however occasionally offer ‘open days’, with knowledgable guides present — for example, during the town’s annual Causley Festival of Arts and Literature (usually held in the summer holidays), and during the periods of National Heritage Open Days (normally in September).
+The Trust does however occasionally offer ‘open days’, with knowledgable guides present — for example, during the town’s annual Causley Festival of Arts and Literature (usually held in the summer holidays), and during the periods of National Heritage Open Days (normally during a week in the middle of September).
 These opportunities are announced on this website, in our regular Newsletters and on our social media channels.